Warminster: 19th and 20th centuries

 In 1907, a committee was put together to advertise the town, creating a town guide and advertising in national publications.
-Unfortunately, the committee could not come to an agreement with Lord Bath over the location of a new hotel.
+The committee could not come to an agreement with Lord Bath over the location of a new hotel.

+The headquarters and factory of luxury glovemakers Dents moved to the town in 1937, where it has remained since.

 Between 1937 and 1965, a significant military presence formed at Warminster, with the addition of camps, a permanent barracks at Battlesbury, married quarters, a School of Infantry, and workshops for vehicle repairs.